 Each share of Series A, B, C, C-1, and C-2 convertible preferred stock is convertible into our Class B common stock, at the option of the holder, according to a conversion ratio, subject to adjustment for dilution.
-Each share of Series A, B, C, C-1, and C-2 convertible preferred stock automatically converts into the number of shares of Class B common stock into which such shares are convertible at the then-effective conversion ratio upon: (1) the closing of a public offering of common stock at a per share with gross proceeds of at least \$2.48 per share with gross proceeds of at least \$2.80 per share with gross proceeds of at least \$2.40 per share automatically be converted pursuant to such consent unless a majority of the then-outstanding Series C, C-1, and C-2 convertible preferred stockholders, voting together as separate class, also consent to such conversion.
+Each share of Series A, B, C, C-1, and C-2 convertible preferred stock automatically converts into the number of shares of Class B common stock into which such shares are convertible at the then-effective conversion ratio upon: (1) the closing of a public offering of common stock at a per share price of at least \$2.48 per share with gross proceeds of at least \$2 smillion, or (2) the consent of the holders of the majority of our convertible preferred stock, provided, however, that no shares of Series C, C-1, or C-2 convertible preferred stock will automatically be converted pursuant to such consent unless a majority of the then-outstanding Series C, C-1, and C-2 convertible preferred stockholders, voting together as separate class, also consent to such conversion.